 Colonial Penn life insurance customer and claims satisfaction

 With a financial strength rating of A (Excellent) from AM Best, Colonial Penn Life Insurance has proven its historic ability to pay out claims.
 However, consumers have filed more complaints than normal against Colonial Penn, according to the NAIC, which shows that a significant proportion of policyholders have had issues with the company.
 Colonial Penn is currently unrated by J.D.
 Power.

 Colonial Penn does not advertise specific corporate social responsibility initiatives on its website.
 However, you may be able to call the company at 1-877-877-8052 and speak to an agent to learn if the company has any initiatives on the horizon.

 Not sure if Colonial Penn is right for you?
 Consider these alternatives

 Colonial Penn Life Insurance may not be right for everyone, especially if you’re looking for universal life or variable universal life.
 It may also be helpful to look into the different types of life insurance and consult a life insurance guide to learn which policy or coverage types are best for your situation.

 Once you’ve determined your life insurance policy needs, insurance experts typically suggest you get a life insurance quote from a few insurers.
-The carriers below are some of the best life insurance companies on the market and may be a helpful starting place for your search.
+The carriers below may be a helpful starting place for your search.

 - State Farm: State Farm won a Bankrate Award for the best term life insurance company.
 It offers a 24/7 payment line, a network of local agents and an easy-to-use mobile app.
 If these features are important to you or you are interested in a term life insurance policy, you may want to consider State Farm.